Did you know that eating well and exercising can help manage menopause? R

 changes in mood

-Relief for symptoms
+Relief for symptoms of menopause

 Some women do not need to treat menopause symptoms.
 Other women may try medicine or supplements.
 Speak to your doctor to find a plan that works best for you.
 Some options include: